 The complex nature of privatized health care resulted in many forum users utilizing the words think, know and understand to share information and ask questions.
 Due to the lack of transparency and clarity, Americans are often required to learn on their own, which results in this online exchange of information.

 This analysis tells us that opinions on healthcare in America are largely negative – with Americans seeking increased price transparency, educational resources and fewer coverage restrictions.

-These consumer insights can help healthcare providers cater to the needs of their customers and work to change negative perceptions through marketing or customer interactions.
+These customer insights can help healthcare providers cater to the needs of their customers and work to change negative perceptions through marketing or customer interactions.